-All Pokémon-e cards (except for foils) have e-code to bottoms of the cards; some have codes on the sides of the cards as well.
-You can the e-codes and get a readout using a Game Boy Advance and an e-Reader (each sold separately).
+All Pokémon-e cards (except for foils) have Dot Codes on the bottoms of the cards.
+Some have codes on the sides of the cards as well.
+You can scan the Dot Codes and get a readout using a Game Boy Advance and an e-Reader (each sold separately).
 Scanning the codes allows you to look up a Pokémons Pokédex information.
-Some cards have animated movies or minigames encoded on them.
-(For information on connecting your Game Boy Advance and the e-Reader or on how to scan the cards, refer to the manual that came with your e-Reader.)
+Some cards have animated movies or mini-games encoded on them.
+For information on connecting your Game Boy Advance and the e-Reader or on how to scan the cards, refer to the manual that came with your e-Reader.